When Did I Learn to Stop Telling the Truth?

 I knew that this wasn’t the way other people saw me, and I also knew that that didn’t matter.
 My relationship with myself was the most abusive relationship of all the abusive relationships I had been in.
 And I didn’t know how to change it.

-For years, shame felt like the air I breathed and the food I was brought up on.
+For years, shame was like the air I breathed and the food I was brought up on.
 I had no idea how to integrate the different versions of myself, without feeling ashamed of the older one.
 Perhaps because each iteration struggled so much, and her coping strategies were so unhelpful.
-Dependence on people and substances and praise.
+Dependence on people and substances and approval and praise.

-Learning about the autistic struggle for a sense of self is helping with this.
+Learning about the autistic struggle for a sense of self has helped me come to terms with this.

 Social experiments

-Nowadays, I have a circle of tolerant and non-judgemental friends and colleagues.
-We are helping each other learn and try out more assertive and authoritative behavior.
+Nowadays, I have a wide circle of kind, tolerant and non-judgemental friends and colleagues.
+Some of us help each other learn and try out more assertive and authoritative behavior.
 We call it social experimenting, and we’ve had some glorious victories.
-I’m getting better at asking for what I need, and letting people know when their behaviour has negatively impacted me.
+I’m getting better at admitting my preferences and asking for what I need.
+Very occasionally I might even let someone know when their behaviour has negatively impacted me.

 I am learning to express myself.
 To share my thoughts with others, and ask what they are thinking.
+Rather than making negative guesses and drawing catastrophic conclusions.
 It’s fun!

-I’m experimenting with letting my family see the soft underbelly that seems to most of what I am.
-And they are growing and changing like I am.
-Our relationships are improving.
+I’m experimenting with letting people see the soft and silly underbelly that seems to be mostly what I am.
+My relationships are improving.
 Things are changing, incrementally, the way things do.
 I feel hopeful about the future.

-I write a lot about the sadness I have about not getting what I needed growing up, but what if I’m wrong, and actually I got exactly what was required?
-The truth is, I’ll never know.
+I’ve written a lot about the sadness I have about not getting what I needed growing up, but what if actually I got exactly what was required?

 If you like my writing and doodling (and can afford it), then please join my elite crew of PAID subscribers.
-You will get chapters of my upcoming novel, When the Earth Could Breathe, and I will be able to write and doodle more for your (and my) enjoyment.
+You will get access to my past diary entries, and I will be able to write and doodle more for your (and my) enjoyment.

 Paid subscribers get access to private chats, and can comment on all pieces, too.
 And if that’s not for you, then please join my quest to help autistic people live better, by sharing this newsletter. 😻